Sergio00166/webFILE/README.md

 ### ACL & User Management
 - Managed by `aclmgr.py` in the `scripts/` directory.
 - Also accesible from web-console from the endpoint `/srv/console`.
-- ACLs define per‑path permissions: read‑only, write, or deny.
+- ACLs define per‑path and per user permissions, read-only, read and write or deny access.
 - User accounts stored in JSON, configured via `USERS_FILE`.
 - ACL rules stored in JSON, configured via `ACL_FILE`.
-- Both files are loaded into RAM as dictionaries.
+- Both files are loaded into RAM as static hashmaps for performance.
 - The default user (not logged in) is `DEFAULT`.
 - See [aclmgr documentation](scripts/aclmgr.md).